Uraan Pakistan: 5Es framework

-Key initiatives & projects
+Key initiatives and projects

 According to The Express Tribune, a total investment of Rs 17 trillion has been earmarked, with Rs 7 trillion from the federal government and Rs 10 trillion from provincial budgets.
 This investment covers major infrastructure initiatives, including Rs 33 b allocated for the Diamer-Bhasha Dam, Quetta‑Karachi Highway, K-IV water project, and various motorways developments.

 In the social sector, funding targets education and health, with Rs 9 b for Danish Schools, Rs 4.3 b for the PM Skills Program, Rs 1 b to combat Hepatitis C, and Rs 800 m dedicated to diabetes treatment.

-Additionally, the plan advances Pakistan’s technology landscape through the creation of Quantum Valley and national centres focused on nanotechnology and quantum computing, which are currently under development.
+Additionally, the plan advances Pakistan's technology landscape through the creation of Quantum Valley and national centres focused on nanotechnology and quantum computing, which are currently under development.

-Institutional framework & governance
+Institutional framework and governance

 The National Economic Transformation Unit (NETU) was established to implement and monitor the plan, supported by a framework of KPIs, quarterly reviews, and public transparency.

 The Ministry of Planning coordinates with provincial governments, multilateral partners (IMF, ADB, AIIB, World Bank), and private sector entities.